rust-lang/book/nostarch/chapter19.md

 ### Procedural Macros for Generating Code from Attributes

-The second form of macros is the *procedural macro*, which acts more like a function (and is a type of procedure).
-Procedural macros accept some code as an input, operate on that code, and produce some code as an output rather than matching against patterns and replacing the code with other code as declarative macros do.
+The second form of macros is the procedural macro, which acts more like a function (and is a type of procedure). *Procedural macros* accept some code as an input, operate on that code, and produce some code as an output rather than matching against patterns and replacing the code with other code as declarative macros do.
 The three kinds of procedural macros are custom `derive`, attribute-like, and function-like, and all work in a similar fashion.